SweetPinkMilkTea/shenzhia/README.md

 Rerun a task ahead of scedule.
 This doesn't affect the regular excutions of the task.

 ### `/ip`
-Show the IPv4 Address currently in use by the host running the bot.
+Show the IPv4 Address currently in use by the host device running the bot.

 ### `/linknames`
 Fetch the Discord-Usernames of every user that has linked at least one profile.
 Names are linked to User-IDs.